transmitterdan/s2spice/README.md

 Install MS Visual Studio 2022 Community edition: https://visualstudio.microsoft.com/vs/community/

-Open a "x86 Native Tools Command Prompt for VS 2022" window and create a folder where you want to build s2spice.
+Open a Visual Studio "Developer Command Prompt for VS 2022" window and create a folder where you want to build s2spice.
 In this example, we assume you have created a folder called "C:\myProjects".
 Then issue these commands
 ```
 c:
 cd \myProjects